kenjdavidson/kenjdavidson.github.io/src/posts/2019-05-28-from-wordpress-to-github-pages/index.md

 ---
+type: Blog
 title: Wordpress to Github Pages
-description: A walk through of my attempt to convert Wordpress to Github pages.
+summary: Follow the process of me attempting to replace my Wordpress site with Jekyll on Github Pages.
 categories: [Blog]
 tags: [Github Pages, Jekyll]
 ---